oscarpolanco/react-graphQL-training/modules_text/README.md

 #### Navigate the app throw links

-On our application, we want to be able to move page to page as quickly as possible and the `anchor` doesn't help us with that because it refreshes the page every time but `Next` can help us with this by using a `Link` component. `Next` use a combination of `HTML 5 push state` that changes the `URL` as well as the ability to trigger and rerender pages when that `URL` has changed.
+On our application, we want to be able to move page to page as quickly as possible and the `anchor` doesn't help us with that because it refreshes the page every time but `Next` can help us with this by using a `Link` component. `Next` use a combination of `HTML 5 push state` that changes the `URL` as well as the ability to trigger and re-render pages when that `URL` has changed.
 In order to use that `Next` feature I do the following:

 - On the `Header` component import the `Link` component from `next/link'` `import Link from 'next/link';`
-- Sustitute the `anchor` tag with the `Link` component `<Link href="/">Sick fits</Link>`
+- Substitute the `anchor` tag with the `Link` component `<Link href="/">Sick fits</Link>`
 - Go to your browser and refresh the page
 - Click on the `Slick fits` link